10Duke/10duke-dotnet-client/Tenduke.Client/README.md

 # Client library for 10Duke Identity and Entitlement

 This is the base client library, other platform specific client libraries are built on this one.
-See https://github.com/10Duke/10duke-dotnet-client for client library listing.
+See the repository [README](https://github.com/10Duke/10duke-dotnet-client/blob/master/README.md) for client library listing.

 This base client library can also be used directly, instead of the more specific client libraries derived from this one.
 The main cases for using this base client library are: